Are you looking for a one-day Mykonos from cruise ship itinerary for your next Mediterranean cruise? Then I got you covered!

-FAQ: One day in Mykonos
+FAQ: One Day in Mykonos From Cruise Ship

 One day in Mykonos is definitely enough to get a taste of the island.
 Start by exploring the beautiful town of Mykonos with its iconic Greek architecture and breathtaking views.
 Take a stroll through Little Venice and catch glimpses of the famous windmills and explore the 15th-century Greek orthodox Paraportiani church.
 If you wish to explore the island more, I suggest staying for at least 5 days.

 It greatly depends on what your plans are.
 If you wish to do some sight seeing and eat a light lunch, you can expect to be spending no more than 50 USD.
 If you wish for more luxury it can be anywhere from USD 100 and upwards.

 Yes, Mykonos Town is walkable.
 The town is not very big and everything is close by.
 You can reach the famous windmills in only a couple of steps.
 From the cruise port to Mykonos town, you might want to catch a cab.

 I prefer Santorini over Mykonos.
 The island is a bit bigger and has more to offer.
 While Mykonos has some amazing spots, it is mainly attracting party goers and jet setters.
 Santorini does have a lot more cultural and historical sites to offer.

 The best months to go on a cruise to Mykonos are May, June, and September.
 I have been in April and it was a little bit too chilly to swim.
 In July and August, it can be too hot and too touristy, so I would not recommend going then.

 Sabrina is a passionate travel blogger and content creator, based in New Mexico.
 She spends about half of the year traveling to various destinations together with her husband.